-When an organization communication occurs by following the prescribed or official or predetermined rules, policy and regulation of the organization is called formal communication.
+When an organization communication occurs by following the prescribed or official or predetermined rules, policy and regulation of the organization, it is called formal communication.
 Formal communication is governed by the established chain of command.
-Internal information exchanged form one to another following the conventional rules.
-But this type of communication system may be used for both eternal and external purposes.
-Some important definitional communications are as follows:
+Internal information exchanged form one to another through formal communication channels following the conventional rules.
+But this type of communication system may be used for both internal (upward communication and downward communication) and external purposes.
+Some important definition are as follows:

 According to Bartoal and Martin, “Formal communication refers to vertical and horizontal communication that flows path specified by the official hierarchical organizational structure and related task requirements.”

 According to Bovee and his associates, “Formal communication is the flow of information that is dictated by the organization’s official structure.”

 So, formal communication is the process of exchanging information between two or more person by following the predefined channels or official rules, procedures, systems, formalities and chain of command in the organizational structure.

 Formal communication is the process of exchanging information by following the prescribed or official rules, procedures, systems, formalities, chain of command etc. in the organizational structure.

 On the other hand, informal communication is the process of spontaneous exchange of information among various people of different status in the organizational structure.
 The difference between formal and informal communication are as follows: